Kaohsiung: Other

-Kaohsiung is home to many night markets, such as Jin-Zuan Night Market, Liuhe Night Market, Ruifeng Night Market, Zhonghua Street Night Market, and the Kaisyuan Night Market.
+Kaohsiung is home to many night markets, such as Jin-Zuan Night Market, Kaisyuan Night Market, Liuhe Night Market, Rueifong Night Market and Zhonghua Street Night Market.
 Other attractions include the Cijin Tianhou Temple, Dome of Light of Kaohsiung MRT's Formosa Boulevard Station, the Kaohsiung Mosque and the Tower of Light of Sanmin District.

 Traditional "wet" markets have long been the source of meat, fish, and produce for many residents.
 With the arrival of Western-style supermarkets in the 1980s and 1990s, such markets have encountered fierce competition.
 In 1989, the global leader in hypermarkets, Carrefour, entered Asia, opening its first store in Kaohsiung.
 Due to the success of its Taiwan operation, the French retailer expanded throughout the country and Asia.
 Jean-Luc Chéreau, the general manager in Taiwan from 1993 to 1999, used this newfound understanding of Chinese culture and ways of doing business with Chinese customers to lead its China expansion starting in 1999.
 As of February 2020, Carrefour has opened 137 hypermarkets and supermarkets in Taiwan.
 Despite the fierce competition from "Westernized" supermarkets, Taiwan's traditional markets and mom-and-pop stores remain "one of the most popular retail formats for many Asian families when they purchase daily food items and basic household goods."